joshdabosh/webtoons/README.md

     import webtoons
     wt = webtoons.Webtoons()
     print(wt.top10_of_day())
-    # returns the top 10 comics of the day
+    # prints the top 10 comics of the day

 ----